House of Mourning: Ollie

 Ollie’s chest ached as he took in the hope in her dark eyes, the way the lights shined off her dark hair, the crown of feathers on top of her head.

 His mind spun.
 The accident had happened early in her career.
-He’d searched the internet, hoping to find a video of her dancing, pictures, but he found nothing.
+He’d searched the internet, hoping to find a video of her dancing, pictures, but so far he found nothing.
 Nothing but an obituary announcing her death and few other details.
-They didn’t have fucking social media back in the seventies so there were no selfies of her on sunny days or pictures of her with her friends making silly faces.
+They didn’t have fucking social media back in the seventies.
+There were no selfies of her on sunny days or pictures of her with her friends making silly faces.

 She died May 28, 1980 at the age of twenty-six.